OpenSocietyPlatform/.github/profile/README.md

 ## About
 It's essentially a semantic search engine and research tool for massive amounts of otherwise silo'd and heterogeneous data aimed at public and private sector domains.
 More on this below.
+- Power comes from the crowd sourced bit... platform enables.

 ## Requirements
 ### User Requirements Specification